ArmandDS/etlInsurance/README.rst

 The files on this project::

 	+flaskAppETL/
-	| +--- application.py:  the server file
+	| +--- application.py:  *the server file*
-	| +--- config.py : The coniguration file, here is the database URI, the jwt inicialization
+	| +--- config.py : The configuration file, here is the database URI, the jwt inicialization
 	| +--- etl.log : log of the server
 	| +--- models.py: the sqlalchemy database model for users
 	| +--- README.rst